sciberboy/Wordle/Readme.md

 Rules:

-- You have to guess a word in six tries or less.
+- You have to guess a word in six tries or fewer.
 - Every word you enter must be a valid 5-letter word, which is present in the [WORDLE word list][1].
 - A correct letter turns green ('G').